- Prep time:

 Photography by Steen Vestergaard.
 Styling by Caroline Velik.
 Food preparation by Caroline Velik.

 This is the perfect way to cook fish using your NEFF steam oven.
 Simply cook the potatoes at the same time.
-Whilst I serve this salad warm, you could easily make it ahead of time and serve it cold.
+Whilst we serve this salad warm, you could easily make it ahead of time and serve it cold.
 I love the classic combination of the aniseed flavour of the fennel with the orange segments.

 Place eggs in small steam oven tray.
 Follow the instructions on the control panel for soft boiled eggs.
 Place eggs on second shelf and cook.